On construction

 On care

-Quilts belonged to the world before the washing machine.
+When you get your quilt, give it a good shake-out and leave it in a randomly crumpled heap to ease the creases from folding and packing.
+Don’t be tempted to iron it – you’ll squash out the loft.
+Remember that quilts belonged to the world before the washing machine.
 I recommend that you air your quilt every year or so, but resist washing it.
-Washing stresses the seams, of which there are many, and by degrees it may fade or bleed the colours.
+Washing stresses the seams and by degrees it may fade or bleed the colours.
 In extremis, wash your quilt by machine on a cool cycle with a mild detergent; pump and spin.
 Do not tumble it dry; instead, spread it out flat or hang it over a rail for as long as it takes to dry out.
 The assorted fabrics may crumple at different rates as it does so, but that’s part of the charm of your handmade quilt.